 With their overhead galaxies of glittering glowworms, the caverns have been millions of years in the making.
 They fascinated early Māori and, since the late 1880s, have drawn visitors from throughout New Zealand and from overseas to this rural region.

 On one hand it’s about the spectacle with walking tracks and even a short boat ride leading through the labyrinth; on the other this wonderland is a playground with enterprising locals having added all kinds of adventure activities like blackwater rafting and abseiling in the dark depths.

 Rising from the sea about 30 million years ago, the Waitomo Caves have continued to evolve ever since thanks to the constant action of water seeping through the earth.

-The name comes from the Maori words “wai” (water) and “tomo” (hole or shaft) and there are around 300 known caves in the area.
-Their dramatic formations of limestone including stalactites, stalagmites, columns and natural caverns are threaded through with the lights of New Zealand’s native glowworm, the arachnocampa luminosa which give the caves their spectacular starry ceilings.
+The name comes from the Māori words ‘wai’ (water) and ‘tomo’ (hole or shaft).
+There are some 300 known caves in the area.
+Their dramatic formations of limestone stalactites, stalagmites and columns are threaded through with the twinkling lights of New Zealand’s native glowworm, the arachnocampa luminosa, which glow to attract food and a mate, giving the caves their spectacular starry ceilings.